sefx5ever/SCU_Blockchain/README.md

 ## Lesson : Blockchain
-To learn the concept of blockchain and how it work in different system(network).
+To learn the concept of blockchain and how it works in a different system(network).

 * What do I learn:
   * The fundamental of blockchain.